danchoi/twail/README.markdown

 `twail` will print each page of search results as it fetches them and keep going backward in time until the results are exhausted.

+To stop fetching results after n pages, use this form:

+    twail s [n] [search args]

 The output of `twail` in search mode looks like this: